It's unlawful to discriminate against employees with protected characteristics. Below, we unpack these traits and how to improve workplace diversity.

 This guide provides an in-depth explanation of the nine protected characteristics, outlines the types of discrimination, and offers practical steps for employers to promote equality in the workplace.

 Protected characteristics are specific attributes or traits legally safeguarded under the Equality Act 2010.
-These protections apply in employment, education, and public services, ensuring people are not treated unfairly because of who they are.
+They apply in employment, education, and public services, ensuring people are not unfairly treated because of who they are.

 It simplifies previous anti-discrimination laws into a single framework, making it easier for organisations to comply.
 The nine protected characteristics are: